 |Temporary Resident Visa (TRV) or eTA (Electronic Travel Authorization)||Depending on your citizenship, you may require a Temporary Resident Visa or eTA to enter Canada.
 As of November 10th, 2016, visa-exempt foreign nationals are required to obtain an Electronic Travel Authorization (eTA) to fly to or transit through Canada.||Before or after expiration date, depending on your travel plans.
 Typically after the extension of a study permit or receiving a post-graduation work permit.
 Note: do not leave Canada if your TRV has expired.|

-Are You Under 18?International students under 18 years old coming to Canada may require legal guardian or custodian.
-According to IRCC, custodian may or may not be needed for minor between 17 and 18 years old.
-It is at the discretion of an immigration officer who processes yours study permit application.
-Please click here for information about custodian for minor international students studying in Canada.
-Please note that York University is not able to act as custodian for any international students due to legal liabilities.
+Are You Under 18?International students under 18 years old coming to Canada may require a legal guardian or custodian.
+According to IRCC, a custodian may or may not be needed for minors between 17 and 18 years old.
+This is at the discretion of the immigration officer who processes your study permit application.
+Please click here for information about custodians for minor international students studying in Canada.
+Please note that York University is not able to act as a custodian for any international student due to legal liabilities.
 You may want to seek advise from legal professionals in Toronto.

-Becoming Permanent Resident From International StudentIf you have just become Permanent Residence of Canada from an International Student, or believe that you are eligible for domestic tuition fee, please click here for Eligibility for domestic fee.
-To switch your immigration status and tuition fee, please kindly contact the Registrar's Office.
+Becoming a Permanent Resident as an International StudentIf you have just become a permanent resident of Canada, or you believe that you are eligible for domestic tuition fee rates, please click here to see how to apply to change your fee category.
+If you need help updating your immigration status and changing your tuition fee category, please kindly contact the Registrar's Office.

 Immigration Assistance Before ArrivingYork International can assist you with your immigration questions before you arrive: Email: firstname.lastname@example.org Telephone: (+1) 416-736-5177 Participate in one of our pre-arrival webinars When emailing us, please include in your email:

 - Your student number in the subject line

 - If you are in or outside Canada